luigiberrettini/distributed-logging-and-tracing-kata/solution.md

  - UI to retrieve data from the API and visualize it

 Here follow some ideas on how to evolve the presented solution:
-1. a local UDP/TCP agent could be used to simplify communication and reduce latency
-2. Syslog or Fluentd could be used to unify logging collectors for applications and systems
+1. Syslog or Fluentd could be used to unify logging collectors for applications and systems
-3. to reduce performance impacts tracing could adopt a sampling strategy
+2. tracing could adopt a sampling strategy to avoid causing performance issues
-4. data analysis and prediction can be improved using Spark jobs to aggregate data for use in the UI
+3. data analysis and prediction can be improved using a post-processing and aggregation data pipeline based on Spark
-5. a custom UI can be developed to be tailored to requirements and easier to use
+4. custom Kibana plugins or a custom UI can be developed to be tailored to requirements and ease UX
-6. we could unify metrics, trace and log management when Elasticsearch will have better time series support or Grafana alerting support for Elasticsearch
+5. we could unify metrics, trace and log management when either Elasticsearch support for time series data will be better or Grafana alerting will support Elasticsearch as a data source

-## POC
+## Proof of concept
+The PoC demonstrates that it is possible to create application logs and traces and view them in Kibana using it to graph and analyse them.

+The agent is Logstash (with the UDP input plugin) and the broker RabbitMQ.
+Kibana plugin development or machine learning features have been left out of scope: service call map and failure prediction have not been tested.

-The `src` folder contains a basic C# implementation of the solution developed using Visual Studio 2017 and the .NET Framework 4.7
+The `src` folder contains a basic C# implementation of the solution developed using Visual Studio 2017 and the .NET Framework 4.7:
+ - a self hosted ASP.NET Web Api with the resources A, B (that calls C), C (that calls www.google.com)
+ - an OWIN middleware to customize the request pipeline
+ - a custom HttpMessageHandler to handle outgoing calls
+ - logging extensions and NLog with the Network target sending via UDP

-To test it against a virtual machine please follow the instructions below:
+To test the C# application against a virtual machine please follow the instructions below:
 1. Download VirtualBox and Vagrant and install them (Vagrant 1.9.4 needs to be manually [patched](http://github.com/mitchellh/vagrant/issues/8520))
-2. Download the Vagrantfile provided with this repo
+2. Download the [Vagrantfile](tools/Vagrantfile) provided with this repo
 3. Execute the command `vagrant up`
-4. Connect via SSH to localhost on port 2200
-5. Use `vagrant` for both username and password
+4. Connect via SSH to localhost on port 2200 with username `vagrant` and password `vagrant` and execute the command `git clone http://github.com/luigiberrettini/distributed-logging-and-tracing-kata ~/dlt && ~/dlt/tools/run.sh`
-6. Execute the command `git clone http://github.com/luigiberrettini/distributed-logging-and-tracing-kata ~/dlt && ~/dlt/run.sh`
+5. In Windows execute the command `git clone http://github.com/luigiberrettini/distributed-logging-and-tracing-kata .\dlt && .\dlt\tools\run.bat`
-7. Build the solution from Visual Studio
-8. Run the software
-9. Open your browser
+6. Open your browser
-10. Go to http://localhost:9000/resourceA then to http://localhost:9000/resourceB
+7. Go to http://localhost:9000/resourceA then to http://localhost:9000/resourceB
-11. Check console logs
+8. Check console logs
-12. Go to Kibana at URL http://localhost:5601
+9. Go to Kibana at URL http://localhost:5601
-13. Configure the `dlt-*` index pattern with `occurredOn` as time field
+10. Configure the `dlt-*` index pattern with `@timestamp` as time field
-14. Click on **Discover** and you will see logs and traces
+11. Click on **Discover** and you will see logs and traces